 We provide specific guidance to fire and EMS departments on the New York Non-Profit Revitalization Act of 2013 which modernized New York non-profit law and strengthened governance through compliance with certain best practices that all non-profits should adopt.

-Smith Buss & Jacobs attorneys have advised government entities on issues such as eminent domain, inter-municipal agreements, and open meetings and record retention laws, and have considerable experience in negotiation of contracts for municipalities, quasi-public agencies and other not-for-profit entities.
+Spolzino, Smith, Buss & Jacobs, LLP attorneys have advised government entities on issues such as eminent domain, inter-municipal agreements, and open meetings and record retention laws, and have considerable experience in negotiation of contracts for municipalities, quasi-public agencies and other not-for-profit entities.
 We are also experienced in development of employee handbooks and policies related to sexual harassment, discrimination, social media use and other workplace issues.

 Our work for fire and EMS departments provides the comprehensive legal coverage required in the today’s complex statutory and regulatory environment.